mhubrich/interactive-resume/README.md

 `byline`: Credit the author of the resume.
 (Optional)

+`scrollMessage`: A message displayed between header and first section.
+This message vanishes as soon as the first scroll event is initiated.
+(Optional)

 `footer`: Citations, credits, etc. that will be displayed at the bottom of the resume.

-**`chapters`**: This contains all of the resume content and map controls for each section of the story. _Array of objects_
+**`chapters`**: This contains all of the resume content and map controls for each section of the resume. _Array of objects_

 - **`id`**: A slug-style ID for the chapter.
-This is read by the JavaScript driving the app and is assigned as an HTML `id` for the `div` element containing the rest of the story.
+This is read by the JavaScript driving the app and is assigned as an HTML `id` for the `div` element containing the rest of the resume.
 A best-practice format would be to use kebab case, like `my-resume-chapter-1`.
 - `title`: The title of the section, displayed in an `h3` element.
 - `image`: The path to an image to display in this section.
 For multiple images (side by side) you can add a list of dictionaries: `[{path: image1.jpg, desc: 'First Description'}, {path: image2.jpg, desc: 'Second Description'}]`.
-- `description`: The main story content for the section.
+- `description`: The main resume content for the section.
 This should be aligned with what the reader is seeing on the map.
 In the vanilla version, this field will render as HTML.
 Images, links, and other items can be included as HTML.
 - `width`: The width of the section.
 Can be any of `small`, `medium`, `large`, `full` (default will be `small`).
 - **`location`**: Details about the map display and camera view.
     - **`center`**: Center coordinates of the map, as `longitude, latitude`